Hyundai Exter

-The Hyundai Exter is an A-segment crossover SUV manufactured by the South Korean automaker Hyundai.
-The model was unveiled on 8 May 2023 for the Indian market.
+The Hyundai Exter is an (A-segment) crossover city car manufactured by the South Korean automaker Hyundai since 2023.

-Overview
+First unveiled in India in the second quarter of 2023, it is the smallest crossover from Hyundai in its local lineup as an alternative to the Casper.

+Design

 Styling features include H-shaped LED daytime running lights and square headlights, alongside large intakes on the front bumper.

+It is based on the Grand i10 hatchback and Aura sedan, sharing the same platform, engine options, and dashboard design.

+Facelift (2026)

+The Exter facelift was launched on 20 March 2026.

 Markets

 India

 The Exter was launched in India on 10 July 2023, with five trim levels: EX, S, SX, SX (O), and SX (O) Connect.
-The CNG models available on the S and SX trim levels.
-Since pre-bookings opened until launch, there over 11,000 bookings made, with the AMT variants made up 38% and the CNG models accounted for 20%.
+The CNG powertrain is available on the S and SX trim levels.
+Since pre-bookings opened until launch, there were over 11,000 bookings made, with the AMT variants made up 38% and the CNG models accounted for 20%.

 South Africa

 The Exter was launched in South Africa on 17 September 2024, with three trim levels: Premium, Executive and Elite.
-The Premium and Executive comes standard with a 5-speed manual, while the 5-speed automated manual transmission is standard for the Elite trim but optional on the former two trim levels.
+The Premium and Executive trim levels come standard with a 5-speed manual, while the 5-speed automated manual transmission is standard for the Elite trim but optional on the former two trim levels.

+In September 2026, the Cargo Van model was introduced in South Africa.
+It is homologated as a light commercial vehicle with the deletion of rear seats, a mesh divider behind the front seats and mesh inserts on the rear side windows.